esraa-el-tohamii/esraa-el-tohamii/README.md

 ## 👩‍💻 About Me

-- 🎓 I'm a second-year AI & Data Science student passionate about exploring how machine learning can solve real-world problems.
+- 🎓 I'm a third-year CS student passionate about AI & Data Science
 - 📊 I love working on data visualization, predictive modeling, and analysis with Python and Jupyter.
 - 🌱 Currently learning more about **Machine Learning algorithms** and **Deep Learning**.
 - 📜 You can also learn more about my experiences [here](https://drive.google.com/file/d/17WnvSmb1VFU-DGxiIXg7sZNP4W8U4ygR/view?usp=sharing)